HanuTyagi/R.P.G/README.md

 This script generates a random password of a specified length.
 The password can include uppercase and lowercase letters, numbers, and special characters.
 It uses Tkinter framework of Python for GUI.

 # Installation
-If you are using `R.P.G.py` script, you will need to have Python 3 and the Paperclip library installed on your system.
-You can install Paperclip using pip:
+If you are using `R.P.G.py` script, you will need to have Python 3 and the Pyperclip library installed on your system.
+You can install Pyperclip using pip:

-`pip install paperclip`
+`pip install pyperclip`

 # Usage
 To Start the `R.P.G`